boltops-tools/lono/docs/_docs/configs/params.md

 nav_order: 13
 ---

 Params are configs that you define to affect how the templates behave at runtime when the CloudFormation stack is launched.

+## Location

+The `configs` files are located at `configs/BLUEPRINT/params`.
+Example:

+    configs/
+    ├── ec2
+    │   └── params
+    │       ├── development.txt
+    │       └── production.txt
+    └── ecs-asg
+        └── params
+            ├── development.txt
+            └── production.txt

+## Examples

 Lono provides a way to specify the parameters in a simple `key=value` format commonly found in env files.
 This format is less prone to human error than the AWS verbose parameter file format.
 When `lono generate` is ran it processes the files in `configs/BLUEPRINT/params` folders and outputs the AWS JSON format file in `output/BLUEPRINT/params` folder.
 Here's an example:

 configs/demo/params/development.txt: